mrocklin/slides/scipy-2017.md

     1. Get diagnostics
     2. Get new features (more about this throughout the talk)
     3. Scale out if necessary
-    4. Almost always more efficient than multiprocessing scheduler
+    4. Almost always more efficient than the multiprocessing scheduler
 2. It's lightweight

     Worker setup, task submission, result retrieval, shutdown: